IDN Punnycode converter

-Have you ever wondered how some domain names can have non-English characters, such as Chinese, Arabic, or Cyrillic?
-How do they work on the web, and how can you access them?
-The answer is punycode, a special encoding method that allows internationalized domain names (IDNs) to be compatible with the ASCII standard.
-In this page, you will find a free online tool that can convert between punycode and Unicode, and learn how it works and why it is useful.
+Some domain names use non-English characters, like Chinese, Arabic, or Cyrillic.
+How do they function on the web, and how can you reach them?
+They use IDN Punycode converter, a special encoding method that makes internationalized domain names (IDNs) work with the ASCII standard.
+On this page, you can use an Online Signature Generator to change between punycode and Unicode, and discover how it works and why it is helpful.

 What is IDN Punycode Converter Tool